BR-IDL/PaddleViT/image_classification/ConvMLP/README.md

 ```

 ## Evaluation
-To evaluate Conv	MLP model performance on ImageNet2012 with a single GPU, run the following script using command line:
+To evaluate ConvMLP model performance on ImageNet2012 with a single GPU, run the following script using command line:
 ```shell
 sh run_eval.sh
 ```